T0mexX/opendc-networking/opendc-simulator/opendc-simulator-network/src/main/kotlin/org/opendc/simulator/network/playground/README.md

 # Network Playground
-A sort of sandbox where you can create your own topology and start your own flows to test it.
+A sort of sandbox where you can create your own topology and start your own network flows to test it.

 > What I am working on:
 > - optimizing fat-tree building.